harikishanreddy/user-text-service/README.md

 ## Services Exposed
 --------------------

-Dfiirent services are exposed for user oepartions
+Dfiirent services are exposed for user operations

 - ```/user/register``` : This service used to register new User
 - ```/user/authenticate```: This service used to verify the user is valid or not